kartoza/tomorrownow_gap_documentation/docs/src/about/contributing.md

 #### Description

 If it has related issues, add links to the issues(like `#123`) in the description.
-Fill in the [Pull Request Template](../developer/guide/templates/pull-request-template.md) by check your case.
+Fill in the Pull Request Template by checking your case.

 ## Code of conduct